AlexandraEL9/KIS-MS4/README.md

   - Add-to-bag functionality, including the ability to increase or decrease the quantity.
   - JavaScript ensures the decrement button cannot go below one item.
   - A redirection option to continue shopping for more products.

-- **Bag Modal**: Users can view a modal with:
-  - A list of products added to their bag, including images, descriptions, and total price.
-  - A button to proceed to checkout.
-  - The total cost of all items in the bag dynamically calculated.

 - **Toast Messages**: Upon adding items to the bag, an automated popup with a Toast message confirms the action was successful and displays the number of items added.